Codecademy/ugc/content/deyemiobaa/building-a-todolist-with-rails.md

 Now run `rails s` or `bin/dev` to start the server, and visit `http://localhost:3000/todos` in your browser.
 You should see the 'Hello World' message.

-## Using erb to write logic and display content in HTML.
+## Using ERB to write logic and display content in HTML.

 ERB stands for Embedded Ruby.
 It is a templating system that allows us to write ruby code within HTML files.
 This is useful because it allows us to write logic and display content in HTML.
 We can also use it to write HTML in a more concise way.
 This aspect of Rails is the V in MVC.
 The view layer is responsible for displaying the content to the user.
 It is the part of the application that handles the presentation logic.
 The view layer interacts with the controller to get the data it needs to display.
 Without controllers, views would not be able to display any data.

 On our webpage, we would have a simple form for creating new todo items, and a table to list all the todo items.
-We'll use erb to write the logic for this.
+We'll use ERB to write the logic for this.

 Open the `app/views/todos/index.html.erb` file and add the following code.